Raw Feeding for Senior Dogs with Chronic Conditions

 If you only have 30 seconds, here's what you need to know:

-Seniors actually require more high-quality animal protein to prevent sarcopenia (muscle mass loss) while maintaining a lower fat intake to reduce the workload on the liver and kidneys.
+Here is the biological surprise: seniors actually require **more** high-quality animal protein to fight off sarcopenia (muscle loss).
+You simply need to maintain a lower fat intake to reduce the daily workload on your dog's liver and kidneys.

 Age Phase Calories (RER) Key Concern